-After a few months of collecting dust, I picked up my box again and attempted to touch it with a marker (from this Recollections Set).
+After a few months of collecting dust, I picked up my box again and attempted to touch it with a gold marker.
 It worked!

-It’s not exactly what I had in mind what I started, but I’m happy I was able to fix it.
+This DIY faux inlay box didn’t turn out exactly how I though it would, but I’m happy I was able to fix it.

 Here are a few tips for avoiding your own DIY disaster:

 - Gather all your supplies in one place before you start.